 In addition to glowing embers and wispy smoke, each log contains colorful LED lamps that simulate glowing embers.
 Each log is painted and crafted so that it’s difficult to discern from a glance whether or not you have actual wood in your fireplace.
 The ambiance isn’t the only thing that provides the illusion of realistic fire; sound also helps.
 After all, what’s a roaring fire without the roar?

-Our fireplaces include built-in speakers that reproduce the crackles, pops and the sound of burning logs that’s so real you’d probably forget that you don’t have a real fire burning.
+Our fireplaces include built-in speakers that reproduce the crackles, pops, and sound of burning logs that are so real you’d probably forget that you don’t have a real fire burning.
 Suppose you want an even more realistic experience.
 In that case, we offer an optional add-on of a device that oscillates the crisp scent of fresh-cut winter pine as your electric fireplace operates.
 This add-on provides an immersive experience of sight, sound, and smell that makes you forget that you aren’t actually burning wood in your fireplace.

 With Bread, we can offer our customers an easy and fast way to apply for financing with clear terminology so you can pick your payment options without dealing with any pre-payment penalties.
 Simply choose the “pay over time” method, provide some basic information about yourself, and see if you pre-qualify for Bread’s financing options in seconds.

 At MagikFlame, we’re here to add a little magic back into your world – so, this is the best place to buy an electric fireplace.